-There are a pair of shiny new hiking pants for women on the market and they.
+There are a pair of shiny new hiking pants for women (and anyone else who squats to pee) on the market and they.
 Are.
 Legit.
 Why?
-They are designed to finally give anyone who has to pee sitting down the chance to laugh directly in the face of the patriarchy.
+They are designed to give anyone who has to pee sitting down the chance to flip the bird straight into the face of the patriarchy.
 What makes them so great?
-They allow women to pee in the outdoors with their pants still 100% on and their privacy protected.
+They allow everyone to pee in the outdoors with their pants still 100% on for privacy and discretion (and with ease).

 Got your attention?
 We thought so.
-Well, buckle up, because we’re gonna talk about these new SheFly Go Anywhere Pants, what we thought of them, and whether they’re worth the price right here, right now.
+Well, buckle up, because we’re gonna talk about these new Gnara Go There Pants, what we thought of them, and whether they’re worth the price right here, right now.

 The Problem with Pants

 For years, men (or more accurately, anyone who can pee standing up) have enjoyed the convenience and ease of a zipper fly: No pants around their ankles or baring their entire lower half to all creation, just unzip, angle their body, and go.
 No one sees anything.
 In the outdoors, they hardly have to step off the trail (though they still should–I’ve walked up on one too many dudes trying to put everything away on the middle of the trail).
 And they’re not worried about strangers getting a full view of their entire lower half.

 Those of us who have to squat to pee, on the other hand, can only enjoy a semblance of that convenience if we happen to be going commando under a skirt (which is ill-advised at best when in the outdoors).
 On the contrary, there’s a constant paranoia that as soon as you’ve fully exposed yourself, someone’s comin’ around the bend down the trail who’s gonna witness your bare butt hovering over a pile of leaves.